Join our 4 month medical assistant program

 A medical interpreter or translator has to complete special training and pass a test that ensures they are fluent in the language they plan to use for their interpreting job.
 Medical interpreters often have to help healthcare providers give complex diagnoses and instructions about how to manage diseases.

-Medical interpreters play an important role in helping patients make decisions about their care, understand instructions about medications and follow-up appointments, and get all of their questions answered appropriately.
+These translators play an important role in helping patients make decisions about their care, understand instructions about medications and follow-up appointments, and get all of their questions answered.
 Many medical interpreters work remotely and interpret patient-to-caregiver conversations over the phone.

-• Education/training/certification required: Fluency in both languages and certification in medical interpretation.
+• Education required: Fluency in both languages and certification in medical interpretation

 Orderly

-Orderlies work in operating rooms, keeping things organized including supplies and surgery schedules.
-They often transport patients from the surgical suite out to the recovery rooms and play a vital role in keeping things moving on time.
+Orderlies work in operating rooms to keep things organized, including supplies and surgery schedules.
+They often transport patients from the surgical suite to the recovery room and play a vital role in keeping things on time.

-Orderlies keep supplies stocked and organized in each operating room, which can be life-saving in an emergency.
-Orderlies must be detail-oriented and be able to stay focused in case of an emergency.
+Orderlies also stock and organize supplies in each operating room, which can be life-saving in an emergency.
+Orderlies must be detail-oriented and be able to stay focused in a crisis.

 Transporter

-Transporters in hospitals help patients travel from their hospital rooms to different procedure areas.
-Patients in the hospital often have to travel to different areas to get things like CT scans or MRIs.
+Transporters in hospitals help patients travel from their rooms to different procedure areas.
+Hospital patients often have to travel to different areas to get things like CT scans or MRIs.
 Transporters are responsible for getting the patient to and from their destination safely.

 Monitor Technician

-A monitoring technician is someone who is specially trained in reading heart rhythms on a monitor and being able to recognize problems.
+A monitoring technician, also called a cardiovascular technician, is specially trained in reading heart rhythms on a monitor and being able to recognize problems.
 While there are usually alarm systems in place that can alert staff of a medical emergency, monitoring technicians are trained to notice subtle changes that can happen when a patient starts to decline.

-• Education/training/certification required: High school diploma plus certification or associate degree.
+• Education required: High school diploma or GED plus certification, or associate’s degree

 Sanitation Technician

-Sanitation technicians or environmental services staff are invaluable members of the healthcare team.
+Sanitation technicians, also called environmental services staff, are invaluable members of the healthcare team.
 A good sanitation technician ensures that rooms are prepared and ready to accept the next patient who needs care, prevents the spread of infection between patients, and helps keep things organized and tidy.

 Sanitation technicians help with regular housekeeping tasks like mopping, laundry, and taking out garbage bags.
-In addition, they may use special light equipment to destroy harmful bacteria and viruses and have to go through special training on how to protect themselves from needlestick injuries or exposure to body fluids and hazardous chemicals.
+They may use special light equipment to destroy harmful bacteria and viruses.

 Dietitian Aide

-A dietitian aide helps deliver meals and snacks to patients in the hospital while keeping everyone safe.
-Not only do dietitian aides have to use safe food handling practices to prevent illness, but they also have many other things they must pay attention to.
+A dietitian aide, also called a dietetic technician, helps deliver meals and snacks to patients in the hospital while keeping everyone safe.
+Dietitian aides have to use safe food handling practices to prevent illness.

-Dietitian aides have to pay attention to each patient’s allergies and what type of diet they are allowed to eat while in the hospital.
-Dietary restrictions may include liquid only, soft foods only, low salt, fluid restrictions, calorie counts, and special diabetic diets.
-Despite this, it's general considered a low-stress medical job.
+Dietitian aides also have to pay attention to each patient’s allergies and what type of dietary restrictions might apply in the hospital, such as soft foods only, low salt, fluid restrictions, and special diabetic diets.
+Despite this, it's generally considered a low-stress medical job.

-How Working in Healthcare Before Physician Assistant School Can Help Your Application
+How Working in Healthcare Before PA School Helps Your Application

-One final note: always check with the schools you're interested in to make sure the jobs you're considering satisfy their requirements.
-Working in jobs that don't involve patient interaction like a pharmacy technician may not count as clinical experience.
+One final note: Always check with the schools you're interested in to make sure the jobs you're considering satisfy their requirements.
+Working in jobs that don't involve patient interaction, like a pharmacy technician, may not count as clinical experience in the eyes of the admissions board.

 >> Learn more about Stepful’s Online Medical Assistant Training Program